nais/doc/docs/reference/glossary.md

 ### Grafana Tempo

-[Grafana Tempo](https://grafana.com/oss/tempo/) is an open-source, easy-to-use, high-scale, and cost-effective distributed tracing backend that stores and queries traces in a way that is easy to understand and use.
-It is fully integrated with Grafana, allowing you to visualize and query traces in the same interface as your metrics, and logs.
+[Grafana Tempo](https://grafana.com/oss/tempo/) is a storage and query system for traces in Grafana.

 ### OpenTelemetry

-[OpenTelemetry](https://opentelemetry.io) is a set of APIs, libraries, agents, and instrumentation to provide observability for cloud-native software.
-It is a project under the Cloud Native Computing Foundation (CNCF) and is the merger of the OpenTracing and OpenCensus projects.
+[OpenTelemetry](https://opentelemetry.io) is the standard for instrumenting your application for observability.
+It provides APIs, libraries, agents, and instrumentation to capture distributed traces, metrics and logs from your application.

 ### Logs

 Logs are a record of what has happened in your application.
 They are useful for debugging, but due to their unstructured format they generally do not scale very well.
+Use metrics for dashboards and alerts and traces for understanding how a request is processed across multiple services.

+### Grafana Loki

+[Grafana Loki](https://grafana.com/oss/loki/) is a storage and query system for logs in Grafana.

 ### Kibana